GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

 Did you find a bug with Chrome's implementation?
 Or is the implementation different from the spec?

 * File a bug at <https://new.crbug.com>.
-Be sure to include as much detail as you can, simple instructions for reproducing, and set Components to `UI>Browser>WebAppInstalls`.
-[Glitch](https://glitch.com) works great for sharing quick and easy repros.
+Be sure to include as much detail as you can, simple instructions for reproducing, and set **Components** to `UI>Browser>WebAppInstalls`.
+[Glitch](https://glitch.com) works great for sharing quick and easy reproductions.

 ### Show support for the API

-Planning to use Badging API on your site?
+Planning to use the Badging API on your site?
 Your public support helps the Chrome team to prioritize features, and shows other browser vendors how critical it is to support them.

 * Send a Tweet to [@ChromiumDev](https://twitter.com/chromiumdev) tagged with `#badgingapi` and let us know where and how you're using it.